Vladimir Orlić: First three terms (2014–22)

-Orlić appeared in the eighty-third position on the Progressive Party's Future We Believe In list for the 2014 parliamentary election and was elected when the list won a landslide victory with 158 out of 250 mandates.
-In his first term, he was a member of the spatial planning committee (Note: Formally known as the Committee on Spatial Planning, Transport, Infrastructure, and Telecommunications.) and the education committee, (Note: Formally known as the Committee on Education, Science, Technological Development, and the Information Society.) a deputy member of the European integration committee, the head of Serbia's parliamentary friendship group with Argentina, and a member of the friendship groups with the Arab Gulf States, South Africa, and the countries of Sub-Saharan Africa.
+Orlić received the eighty-third position on the Progressive Party's Future We Believe In list for the 2014 parliamentary election and was elected when the list won a landslide victory with 158 out of 250 mandates.
+In his first term, he was a member of the assembly's spatial planning committee (Note: Formally known as the Committee on Spatial Planning, Transport, Infrastructure, and Telecommunications.) and education committee, (Note: Formally known as the Committee on Education, Science, Technological Development, and the Information Society.) a deputy member of the European integration committee, the head of Serbia's parliamentary friendship group with Argentina, and a member of the friendship groups with the Arab Gulf States, South Africa, and the countries of Sub-Saharan Africa.

 Orlić was promoted to the forty-fourth position on the SNS list for the 2016 parliamentary election and was re-elected when the party and its allies won a second consecutive majority with 131 seats.
-He was deputy leader of the SNS parliamentary group in the 2016–20 term, served on the spatial planning and education committees, chaired the European Union–Serbia stabilization and association committee, was a member of Serbia's delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE PA), led Serbia's parliamentary friendship groups with Argentina, North Korea, and South Africa, and was a member of the friendship groups with China, Egypt, Ghana, Indonesia, Israel, Russia, the countries of Sub-Saharan Africa, and the United States of America.
+In the term that followed, he was deputy leader of the SNS parliamentary group, served once again on the spatial planning and education committees, chaired the European Union–Serbia stabilization and association committee, was a member of Serbia's delegation to the Parliamentary Assembly of the Organization for Security and Co-operation in Europe (OSCE PA), led Serbia's parliamentary friendship groups with Argentina, North Korea, and South Africa, and was a member of the friendship groups with China, Egypt, Ghana, Indonesia, Israel, Russia, the countries of Sub-Saharan Africa, and the United States of America.

 He received the thirty-first position on the Progressive Party's list in the 2020 Serbian parliamentary election and was elected to a third term when the list won a landslide majority with 188 mandates.
-There were rumours that he would become president of the assembly after the election, but Ivica Dačić was chosen for the role and Orlić became one of its vice-presidents.
+There were rumours that he would become president of the assembly after the election, but Ivica Dačić was chosen instead for the role and Orlić became one of its vice-presidents.
 He continued to chair the stabilization and association committee and was a member of the committee on the rights of the child.